 Harley is the market share leader in the custom and touring segments, two of the most profitable motorcycle categories.
 Read more

 Harley-Davidson's core demographic is aging, which is likely to reduce the demand for Harley's products.
 To mitigate the lost revenue from this consumer outreach to new segments must be successful.

 New compelling competitors, like Polaris' Indian brand, could threaten Harley's leadership position, offering products with new innovation at similar prices, stealing share.

 HDFS is highly dependent on credit availability in the retail market.
 If credit standards tighten, the cost of financing could increase, which could decrease the number of loans to customers and depress retail sales.
 Read more

-We like the management changes that have occurred during the past few years.
-The senior management team underwent a facelift in 2009 as Keith Wandell took the reins as CEO and John Olin, Harley's previous controller, was promoted to CFO.
-Wandell was Read more
+The senior management team of Harley underwent a facelift in 2009 as Keith Wandell took the reins as CEO and John Olin, Harley's previous controller, was promoted to CFO.
+Wandell was previously the COO of Johnson Controls and comes to Harley with considerable Read more

 Harley-Davidson is the world's leading manufacturer of heavyweight motorcycles, parts, and accessories.
 It sells custom, cruiser, and touring motorcycles and offers a complete Read more

 A Narrow-Moat Retailer at a Bargain-Basement Price Watch more